sgaichas/atlantis-diagnostics/README.md

 The diagnostics package primarily focuses on three properties of an Atlantis model.
 These are loosely defined as persistence, stability, and reasonability.

-* Persistence: Do all species/groups in the model persist through a set period of time,
+* Persistence: Do all species/groups in the model persist through a set period of time?
 * Stability: Do all species/groups reach an acceptable steady state or equilibrium?
 * Reasonability: Do all species/groups population biomass lie within reasonable bounds?